nxgtw/go-ipc/README.md

-A golang libraby for inter-process communication
+A golang library for inter-process communication